atroughton0/DES222_Journal/index.md

 ***

 ### Realisation Findings ###
-The three realisations formed reveal a unique and interesting way in responce to the task project designing a location-based diary application.
-These solutions will be evaluated against the tasks goal, rationale and purpose as well as through the consideration of human, and social aspections to see how user's are effected and with further review into the complexity and effectiveness of the application to see if it suits the time constraints of this project.
+The three realisations formed reveal a unique and interesting way in response to the task project designing a location-based diary application.
+These solutions will be evaluated against the tasks goal, rationale and purpose as well as through the consideration of human, and social aspects to see how user's are affected, and with further review into the complexity and effectiveness of the application to see if it suits the time constraints of this project.

 <strong>Reminder Checklist</strong>